omrawaley/Arduboy-Particle-System-Customizer-Demo/README.md

 If you're using a DIY/Homebrew Arduboy, the `.hex` would be incompatible, so you would need to generate your own hex from the source code.
 (Arduino IDE: Sketch > Export Compiled Binary)

 ## License Notice
-This project uses modified files from @filmote's [4x6 font library](https://community.arduboy.com/t/4x6-font-for-the-arduboy/5589).
+This project uses modified files from @filmote 's [4x6 font library](https://community.arduboy.com/t/4x6-font-for-the-arduboy/5589).

 Please read the `NOTICE` file for more information.